mspvirajpatel/SwiftyBase/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+A Swift library for Base Project framework.

 ## Requirements

+- iOS 9.0+

 ## Installation